haystack/datapress-drupal/readme.md

 ### Drupal and HTML Writing Style

-Many Exhibit examples on the web use line breaks *within* and HTML elements to make things look nice, like this:
+Many Exhibit examples on the web use line breaks *within* HTML elements to make things look nice, like this:

     <div data-ex-role="view"